sonminhtran1997/ZippingAlgo/src/writeup/WriteUp.md

 **TODO**: Answer this question
 </pre><br>
 -   One of the applications of Tries is in solving Word Searches.
 A "word search" is an n x m rectangle of letters.
 The goal is to find all of the possible words (horizontal, vertical, diagonal, etc.).
-In Boggle, a similar game, any consecutive chain of letters (even repetitions) are allowed.
+In Boggle, a similar game, any consecutive chain of letters are allowed.
 Explain (in very high-level psuedo-code) how you might solve this problem with a TrieSet or a TrieMap.
 Make sure to detail how a similar solution that uses a HashSet/HashMap instead would be different and why using a Trie might make the solution better.<pre>
 **TODO**: Answer this question